Here are our most frequently asked questions:

 Q: What are your rates and how do they compare with other senior care services?

-A. Our daily rate is $89 (minimum 3 days per week) which includes participation in all activities, nutritious snacks, and a delicious lunch.
-Your loved one may attend the center three to five days per week.
+A. Our daily rate is $95 per day when attending 5 days per week and $99 per day when attending 3-4 days per week (minimum 3 days per week).
+We can make an exception for 2 days a week at $109 per day if they are in the early or moderate stages.
+This includes participation in all activities, nutritious snacks, and a delicious lunch.
 We also provide transportation for an additional fee based on mileage from the center.

 Q: What payment options and funding are there for your type of services?

 A: Like in-home care and assisted living, our services are mostly private pay.
 [Please note that our type of services are not covered by Medicare.]
 However, there is some funding available for those who qualify.
 Here are some options to consider:

 - Long-term care insurance – If you have a long-term care insurance policy, it will often pay for in-home care and for adult day care services.
 Since each policy is unique, please visit with your insurance company to verify coverage.
 We can help you file your claims.

 - Reverse Mortgages – This type of funding is a good option for many seniors.
 Many seniors sell their homes to fund assisted living.
 Reverse mortgages allow you to stay at home but use your equity for our services and more.